 Different Between Occipital Nerve Pain And Migraine Headache

-Migraine cause due to certain changes in the brain, whereas Occipital nerve pain or migraine is caused when there is some nerve compression or irritation run down or up from the neck portion or at the back of your scalp.
-Thus, Occipital Migraine and Normal migraine are not at all same and they even have to get different treatments for cure.
+Basically, migraine problems may cause by some changes in the brain, on the other hand, occipital nerve pain or migraine is generated when there is any nerve irritation or compression rolled down or up from the neck portion or at the back of your scalp.
+Thus, normal migraine and occipital migraines are not very much the same and they even have to take various treatments for cure.

 Occipital Neuralgia (ON) is one such type of nerve pain from which people gets certain headache almost similar to migraine.
 ON is a state of the nerve which runs through the top of the spinal cord to the scalp of the head named Occipital nerve.
 When this nerve gets injured or inflamed or got compressed due to any reason, you will feel pain.
 Pain exactly starts in the lower back of the head or at the bottom of the skull.